Madison Square and Madison Square Park: Early century

 Two months later, in September, the Seventy-first Regiment Band played "Nearer, My God, to Thee" in the park as recognition of the death by assassination of President William McKinley.
 The hymn had been McKinley's favorite.

-On the election night of November 4, 1902, a fireworks disaster led to the deaths of 15 people (Inclulding Patrolman Dennis Shea of the NYPD) and the wounding of 70, as a display meant to celebrate the election of William Randolph Hearst to Congress misfired.
+On the election night of November 4, 1902, a fireworks disaster led to the deaths of 15 people (Including Patrolman Dennis Shea of the NYPD) and the wounding of 70, as a display meant to celebrate the election of William Randolph Hearst to Congress misfired.

 In 1908, the New York Herald installed a giant searchlight among the girders of the Metropolitan Life Tower to signal election results.
 A northward beam signaled a win for the Republican candidate, and a southward beam for the Democrat.
 The beam went north, signaling the victory of Republican William Howard Taft.

 America's first community Christmas tree was illuminated in Madison Square Park on December 24, 1912, an event which is commemorated by the illuminated Star of Hope on a tall pole, installed in 1916 at the southern end of the park.
 Today the Madison Square Park Conservancy continues to present an annual tree-lighting ceremony sponsored by local businesses.

 Author Willa Cather described Madison Square around 1915 in her novel My Mortal Enemy (1926):

 Madison Square was then at the parting of the ways; had a double personality, half commercial, half social, with shops to the south and residences to the north.
 It seemed to me so neat, after the raggedness of our Western cities; so protected by good manners and courtesy—like an open-air drawing-room.
 I could well imagine a winter dancing party being given there, or a reception for some distinguished European visitor.